 This approach to mitigation would be for both potential collision risk and any significant disturbance from underwater noise, as a result of operational turbines and / or the activation of ADDs.

-Deployment of the Project will be at, or below, a magnitude (defined at MW) at which the EMMP Advisory Group agrees that no significant adverse effect on Natura 2000 site integrity is predicted by best available science.
+Deployment of the Project will be at, or below, a magnitude (defined at MW) at which the Regulator agrees that no significant adverse effect on Natura 2000 site integrity is predicted by best available science.

 Regulators / Competent Authorities will control the implementation of the EMMP, with the ability to instruct the Applicant to modify both the scale of deployment and the nature of monitoring and mitigation.